aaronamran/System-Engineer-Notes/windows-7-installation.md

      https://catalog.update.microsoft.com
      ```

-  5. In Microsoft Update Catalog (MUC) search bar, the first update we will download is **KB976932** which is an update for Windows 7 Service Pack 1.
+  5. In the Microsoft Update Catalog (MUC) search bar, the first update we will download is **KB976932** which is an update for Windows 7 Service Pack 1.
 A pop-up window will appear.
 Choose the exe and click on it to download.
 This update can be skipped if your Windows 7 is already running as Service Pack 1.
      <img width="814" height="619" alt="image" src="https://github.com/user-attachments/assets/6c314087-317f-493a-8e33-e265ea5fb95b" />

   6. The next update we will install is **KB4490628**, which is a Servicing Stack Update.
 Again, search for the correct type and install it.
 Make sure to restart Windows 7 after installing each update